 Weaverville real estate is some of the most expensive in North Carolina, although Weaverville house values don't compare to the most expensive real estate in the U.S.

-Weaverville is a decidedly white-collar town, with fully 88.73% of the workforce employed in white-collar jobs, well above the national average.
+Weaverville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Weaverville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Weaverville who work in sales jobs (20.22%), management occupations (14.17%), and teaching (10.95%).
+There are especially a lot of people living in Weaverville who work in sales jobs (20.01%), management occupations (9.91%), and office and administrative support (8.65%).

 Of important note, Weaverville is also a town of artists.
 Weaverville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weaverville’s character.